 Diagnosis and Symptoms

-Spine injuries and diseases are typically diagnosed with one or more of the following tests:
+Imaging is necessary to evaluate your impairment.
+A spinal disorder is typically diagnosed with one or more of the following tests:

-- Computed Tomography (CT, or “Cat Scan”);
+- CT, or “Cat Scan”;

 - Electromyography (EMG);